bitfocus/companion-module-renewedvision-propresenter/HELP.md

 ## Timeline
 Command | Description
 ------- | -----------
-Timeline&nbsp;Play/Pause | Toggle play/paused state of timeline for a specific presentation (See PresenationPath explanation above)
+Timeline&nbsp;Play/Pause | Toggle play/paused state of timeline for a specific presentation (See PresentationPath explanation above)
-Timeline&nbsp;Rewind  | Rewind timeline for a specific presentation (See PresenationPath explanation above)
+Timeline&nbsp;Rewind  | Rewind timeline for a specific presentation (See PresentationPath explanation above)

 Please Note: There is NO direct feedback from ProPresenter for when a timeline is playing or paused - so this cannot be shown to users on the StreamDeck!